polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-6.png)

 Congratulations, you just purchased a core using RegionX!
-From here, you can assign the core to your parachain, partition, interlace and more using RegionX.
+You can assign the core to your parachain, partition, interlace, and more using RegionX.

 ### Assigning a Core

 Once you have the core as shown in the dashboard, select it by clicking on it, then click the **Assign** option on the left-hand side.
 You will be presented with a modal in which you can add a new task:

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-7.png)